mas-bandwidth/gafferongames/content/post/state_synchronization.md

 What is state synchronization?
 The basic idea is that, somewhat like deterministic lockstep, we run the simulation on both sides but, _unlike_ deterministic lockstep, we don't just send input, we send both input <u>and</u> state.

-Sending input and state gives state synchronization interesting properties.
-It doesn't need perfect determinism to stay in sync, because the state sent corrects any divergence, and because the simulation runs on both sides, if an object is not included in a packet that object continues moving forward between updates.
+Sending input and state gives state synchronization interesting properties: it doesn't need perfect determinism to stay in sync, and because the simulation runs on both sides, objects continue moving forward between updates.

 This let us approach state synchronization quite differently to snapshot interpolation.
 Instead of sending state updates for every object in each packet, we can now send updates for only a few, and if we're smart about how we select the objects for each packet, we can save bandwidth by concentrating updates on the most important objects.

 So what's the catch?
 Well, the catch is that state synchronization is an approximate and lossy synchronization strategy.
 What this means in practice is that you'll spend a lot of time tracking down sources of extrapolation divergence and pops.
-But other than this, it's a quick and easy strategy to get started with.
+But other than that, it's a quick and easy strategy to get started with.

 So let's do exactly this and get started with practical implementation.

+## Implementation

 Here's the state sent over the network per-object: